-The process required by the FDA before a human or animal health prescription drug may be marketed in the United States generally involves the following:
+The process required by the FDA before a human prescription drug may be marketed in the United States generally involves the following:

-- completion of pre-clinical laboratory tests, animal studies and formulation studies in compliance with the FDA's good laboratory practice, or good laboratory practices ("GLPs") regulations; - submission to the FDA of an investigational new drug application ("IND") for human clinical trials, or an investigational new animal drug ("INAD") for animal health studies; - approval by an institutional review board ("IRB") for human trials, and appropriate animal care and use committees for animal health studies.
-Multiple sites may necessitate the involvement of multiple IRBs and submissions for human health products; - performance of adequate and well controlled human clinical trials in accordance with good clinical practices ("GCPs"), requirements to establish the safety and efficacy of the proposed drug product for each indication; - submission to the FDA of an NDA for marketing approval of human prescription drugs; and a new animal drug application ("NADA") for marketing authorization of animal health products; - satisfactory completion of FDA advisory committees review, if applicable; - satisfactory completion of an FDA pre-approval inspection ("PAI") of the manufacturing facility or facilities at which the product is produced to assess compliance with current good manufacturing practices ("cGMPs"), requirements and to assure that the facilities, methods and controls are adequate to preserve the drug's identity, strength, quality and purity; and
+- completion of pre-clinical laboratory tests, animal studies and formulation studies in compliance with the FDA's good laboratory practice, or good laboratory practices ("GLPs") regulations; - submission to the FDA of an investigational new drug application ("IND") for human clinical trials; - approval by an institutional review board ("IRB") for human trials.
+Multiple sites may necessitate the involvement of multiple IRBs and submissions for human health products;

-• FDA review and approval of the NDA or NADA.
+- performance of adequate and well controlled human clinical trials in accordance with good clinical practices ("GCPs"), requirements to establish the safety and efficacy of the proposed drug product for each indication; - submission to the FDA of an NDA for marketing approval of human prescription drugs; - satisfactory completion of FDA advisory committees review, if applicable; - satisfactory completion of an FDA pre-approval inspection ("PAI") of the manufacturing facility or facilities at which the product is produced to assess compliance with current good manufacturing practices ("cGMPs"), requirements and to assure that the facilities, methods and controls are adequate to preserve the drug's identity, strength, quality and purity; and - FDA review and approval of the NDA.